 Once you’ve joined Alliant and checked that you and your cosigner meet its requirements, you’re ready to start your application.

-- Go to the Alliant Credit Union website, hover over Borrow in the top navigation bar and click on Consolidation Student Loan.
+- Go to the Alliant Credit Union website, hover over Borrow in the top navigation bar and click on Refinance Student Loan.

 - Hit the green and white Apply Now button.

 - Click Register to set up an account before you start your application or sign in if you’ve already applied for a student loan through Alliant.